-- 13 Recitations will be led by TAs in-person.
+- 12 Recitations will be led by TAs in-person.
 Each recitation focuses on a challenging concept (or 2) from the previous lectures.
 Recitations will enable you to "actively exercise" concepts to enhance your learning. - Download Recitation materials from D2L and work through them PRIOR to coming to Recitation.
 Preparing ahead of time will help you get the most of out the recitation. - There is a Quiz at the end of each recitation (5 multiple-choice questions, 10 points) - The quiz only covers material from the recitation.
-If you work through the recitation materials ahead of time and participate in the recitation you should be able to ace it. - o One quiz question will come from the weekly practice questions - Recitation quizzes are administered via scantrons, which will be provided by your TA. - Your 3 lowest quiz scores (out of 13) will be dropped. - No make-up quizzes will be given.
-If you miss recitation, you get 0 points on the quiz, but this can count as one of your 3 dropped quizzes. - If you must miss multiple recitation meetings due to a documented, prolonged health or personal issue, contact Dr. Leinninger to discuss possible accommodations.
+If you work through the recitation materials ahead of time and participate in the recitation you should be able to ace it. - One quiz question will come from the weekly practice questions - Recitation quizzes are administered via scantrons, which will be provided by your TA. - Your 3 lowest quiz scores (out of 12) will be dropped. - If you must miss a recitation meeting due to an emergency, a documented illness or significant other issue, contact Dr. Leinninger prior to your recitation period to discuss accommodations.